The Miracle Mile Shot: Rising presence

-Snoop Dogg at the Premiere of Straight Outta Compton
+Snoop Dogg at the premiere of Straight Outta Compton

-On August 10, 2015, rapper Snoop Dogg attended the Los Angeles premiere of the N.W.A. biopic feature film entitled Straight Outta Compton, directed by F. Gary Gray wearing a self-produced, one of a kind long-sleeve t-shirt with The Miracle Mile photograph printed on the front of it.
-Los Angeles Magazine said of his attire, "Snoop Dogg broke out his N.W.A. t-shirt for last night’s world premiere of Straight Outta Compton at the Microsoft Theater L.A."
+On August 10, 2015, rapper Snoop Dogg attended the Los Angeles premiere of the N.W.A. biopic feature film entitled Straight Outta Compton, directed by F. Gary Gray wearing a self-produced, one-of-a-kind long-sleeve t-shirt with The Miracle Mile photograph printed on the front of it.
+Los Angeles Magazine said of his attire, "Snoop Dogg broke out his N.W.A. t-shirt for last night's world premiere of Straight Outta Compton at the Microsoft Theater L.A."

 Later in 2015 and 2016, after Straight Outta Compton became a #1 film in U.S. theaters and also the announcement of N.W.A.'s impending induction into the Rock and Roll Hall of Fame, the international presence of The Miracle Mile Shot picture grew substantially.
-It was published in several more major U.S. newspapers, websites and magazines including Los Angeles Times, Los Angeles (magazine), Houston Chronicle, Chicago Tribune, Detroit Free Press, HipHopDX and Rolling Stone as well as Rimas E Batidas and Blitz magazine in Portugal.
+It was published in several more major U.S. newspapers, websites and magazines, including Los Angeles Times, Los Angeles (magazine), Houston Chronicle, Chicago Tribune, Detroit Free Press, HipHopDX and Rolling Stone as well as Rimas E Batidas and Blitz magazine in Portugal.

 The Miracle Mile Shot and the Rock n Roll Hall of Fame

-On February 22 of 2016, Ice Cube posted The Miracle Mile Shot on his official Instagram page with the caption, "Kendrick Lamar will induct N.W.A at the Rock n Roll hall of Fame Induction Ceremony airing 4/30 on HBO.
+On February 22, 2016, Ice Cube posted The Miracle Mile Shot on his official Instagram page with the caption, "Kendrick Lamar will induct N.W.A at the Rock n Roll hall of Fame Induction Ceremony airing 4/30 on HBO.
 The picture was also published as a double-page spread in the official printed program book of the event.
-On March 29th 2019, at the ceremony itself, Kendrick Lamar presented the award to N.W.A. in front of a fifteen-meter high projection of the Miracle Mile Shot that remained as the main backdrop of the entire N.W.A. segment of the presentation.
+On March 29, 2019, at the ceremony itself, Kendrick Lamar presented the award to N.W.A. in front of a fifteen-meter-high projection of the Miracle Mile Shot that remained as the main backdrop of the entire N.W.A. segment of the presentation.